Probing GPDs in exclusive electroproduction of dijets: Theoretical Formalism

 \subsection{Kinematics}

 We start by introducing the standard kinematical variables of diffractive DIS.
 We denote the lepton and four-momenta by $l, l'$, and the four momenta of incoming and outgoing protons by $p, p'$ respectively, see Fig.~\ref{fig:plot1}.
-The four--momentum carried by the virtual photon is $q = l-l'$, and its virtuality is $Q^2 = - q^2$.
+The four-momentum carried by the virtual photon is $q = l-l'$, and its virtuality is $Q^2 = - q^2$.

 The commonly used variables are the $ep$ center-of-mass energy squared $s = (l+p)^2 \approx 2 \, l\cdot p$, as well as the $\gamma^* p$ center-of-mass energy squared $W^2 = (q+p)^2 \approx 2 q \cdot p - Q^2$.
 As we are interested in the deep--inelastic regime $W^2, Q^2 \gg m_p^2$, as indicated, we will neglect the proton mass wherever possible, as we do for the leptons.